-Our experienced management team and fully operational cGMP manufacturing facility directly address and greatly de-risk the challenges often associated with capital intensive cell therapy companies.
-This facility pioneered the industrialization and international distribution of autologous cancer vaccines and later the customization of synthetic, off-the-shelf cancer vaccines, immune stimulating adjuvants and antibodies.
+Our experienced management team and fully operational cGMP manufacturing facility, which we access through our Intercompany General & Administrative Services Agreement with Agenus, directly address and greatly de-risk the challenges often associated with capital intensive cell therapy companies.
+We believe this facility pioneered the industrialization and international distribution of autologous cancer vaccines and later the customization of synthetic, off-the-shelf cancer vaccines, immune stimulating adjuvants and antibodies.
 We are currently in the process of transferring our manufacturing from a third-party to this cGMP facility.

 Our manufacturing process uses healthy, donor derived PBMCs collected by apheresis, which eliminates a key supply bottleneck compared to autologous cell therapies.
-The donor cells are processed using a proprietary combination of iNKT cell enrichment, stimulant mediated cell activation and selective expansion, yielding highly pure iNKT cells essentially without potentially alloreactive T cells (contaminating conventional α ß T cells).
+The donor cells are processed using a proprietary combination of iNKT cell enrichment, stimulant mediated cell activation and selective expansion, yielding highly pure iNKT cells essentially without potentially alloreactive T cells (contaminating conventional $\alpha$ ß T cells).
 After robust testing to ensure product purity and potency, iNKT cells are cryopreserved for distribution and storage.
 We utilize a proprietary reagent composition and dosing for optimal activation and expansion.